mohitpai/journey-optimizer.en/help/using/design/code-content.md

 ---
 # Code your own content {#code-content}

-Use the **[!UICONTROL Code your own]** mode to can import raw HTML and/or code your email content.
+Use the **[!UICONTROL Code your own]** mode to import raw HTML and/or code your email content.
 This method requires HTML skills.

 ➡️ [Discover this feature in video](#video)